-CDC: HIV spread high in young gay malesNovember 27th, 2012 in HIV & AIDS
+CDC: HIV spread high in young gay malesNovember 27, 2012 by Mike Stobbe in Medicine & Health / HIV & AIDS

 (AP)—Health officials say 1 in 5 new HIV infections occur in a tiny segment of the population—young men who are gay or bisexual.